 Over the counter (OTC ) acne treatments can be gotten without a prescription and at any drug store, pharmacy or online skin outlet.

 These over the counter acne treatment formulas are the first resort for persons who seek to get rid of a pimple or blackhead and they are usually successful in getting mild and moderate acne under control.
-Over the counter acne treatments are ideal for the most persons because they are easily accessible, affordable and can be gotten without the hassles of seeing a seeing a dermatologist or any other specialist.
+Over the counter acne treatments are ideal for most persons because they are easily accessible, affordable and can be gotten without the hassles of seeing a dermatologist or any other specialist.
 In addition, they are great for most persons and for most people, present little side-effects.

 The mentioned acne treatments work by limiting bacteria growth, inhibiting sebum production and encouraging the shedding of skin cells to unclog pores while working with a combination of these things.
 Some acne therapies come with side-effects so when trying out an acne treatment therapy, caution is the watchword.
 The key is to look for those ingredients proven to combat acne gently yet effectively.

 Acne occurs when hormonal shifts cause an overproduction of oil and cells inside a skin follicle, forming a kind of biological bottleneck which plugs the opening of the pore and causes the follicle below to swell.
-This inflammation causes an overproduction of Propionibacterium acne, the bacteria normally found on the skin, producing irritating chemical substances which fuel the inflammation further.
+This inflammation causes an overproduction of Propionibacterium acne, the bacteria normally found on the skin, producing irritating chemical substances that fuel the inflammation further.

 Common Active Ingredients Found In Over The Counter Acne Products